Eschatologue/CM_wiki/docs/option/feat/feat-archetype.md

 ###### Martial Training

-You gain one ^^Fighting Style Feat^^ of your choice from the [Fighting Style Feats](../feat-fighting-style/index.md), the one you choose must be different from one that you already have.
+You gain one [:option-feat-fighting: Fighting Style Feat] of your choice, the one you choose must be different from one that you already have.
 Whenever you reach a level that grants the Ability Score Improvement feature, you can replace this feat's fighting style with another one which you don't have.

-**Repeatable**{ .inl } Choose a different Fighting Style Feat each time.
+You gain ^^one^^ additional [:option-feat-fighting: Fighting Style Feat] for free when you reach certain Fighter level: 12 (2 total) and 18 (3 total).

+[:option-feat-fighting: Fighting Style Feat]: ../feat-fighting-style/index.md

 ---